Katello/katello-client-bootstrap/README.md

 * Installing subscription-manager and its pre-reqs (updated yum & openssl)
 * Make an API call to Katello to create the Foreman Host associated with the user specified Org/Location
 * Install the Katello consumer RPM
-* Running rhn-migrate-classic-to-rhsm (with the user provisded activation key) to get product certs on a system
+* Running rhn-migrate-classic-to-rhsm (with the user provisioned activation key) to get product certs on a system
 * registering the system to Foreman
 * Configuring the system with a proper puppet configuration pointing at Foreman
 * Removing/disabling old RHN Classic packages/daemons (rhnsd, osad, etc)